How does Mesa report the spore population on their Certificate of Analysis?

-Can I break the tops off the MagnaAmp and pour the liquid out to perform the viable spore count?
+Can I break the tops off the MagnaAmp and pour or pipette the liquid out to perform the viable spore count?

 It is very difficult to pour or pipette all the liquid out of the MagnaAmp ampoule.
 It is also very difficult to rinse all the spores off the inside glass surface of the ampoule.
 It is best to place the ampoules in a 250 mL Wheaton jar or other Pyrex jar.
 Crush the ampoule with a sterile stainless steel rod.
 This allows the capture of all of the media and allows the washing of the inside of the glass surfaces.
 Follow the link below to the MagnaAmp population assay instructions.

-Can I use SterilAmp and MagnaAmp to monitor steam sterilization processes other than sterilization liquids?
+Can I use SterilAmp, MagnaAmp and ProSpore to monitor the steam sterilization processes other than sterilization of liquids?

 NO. There are three critical variables in a steam sterilization cycle, time, temperature and saturated steam.
 A liquid BI placed in the chamber will only be monitoring time and temperature and not saturated steam.

 As the temperature inside the chamber rises, so will the temperature inside of the liquid BI which in turn will create a steam environment inside of the BI and possibly kill the spores.
 The spores inside of the BI may be killed but the bioburden on the dry goods may not be killed if there was not saturated steam inside of the sterilizer chamber.
 Since the liquid BI does not monitor saturated steam, the dead spores may simply create a false sense of security because in reality the dry goods may not be sterile.
 Saturated steam is about 10 times more lethal than dry heat so the time and temperature may appear sufficient but in reality the cycle is not sufficient if there is not saturated steam.